Stories

 Mark knelt to her level.
 “Slow down, sweetheart.
 What’s your name?”

-“Chloe,” she gasped.
-“Chloe Adams.
-Please—my mom needs help!”
+“Rachel,” she gasped.
+“Please—my mom needs help!”

 Something in her terrified eyes made Mark’s chest tighten.
 He motioned to his partner, Officer Rachel Ortiz, who had just stepped outside.
 “We’re going.
 Now.”

-Chloe grabbed Mark’s hand and pulled.
+Rachel grabbed Mark’s hand and pulled.
 They hurried after her through dim streets, past peeling houses and broken fences, her sobs echoing as she repeated, “Please hurry.”

 The living room smelled faintly of mold and cigarettes.
 A ripped couch sagged in the corner, clothes lay piled on the floor, and a cracked window let in the sticky summer air.
-Chloe ran to a back room and pointed, trembling.
+Rachel ran to a back room and pointed, trembling.
 “Mom…”

 Rachel went in first, flashlight cutting across the dark.
 On the bed lay a woman in her thirties, frail and pale, her chest heaving weakly.
 An empty oxygen tank stood beside her.